 12 Monthly Real Estate Mailer Ideas

-It basically takes a nurturing email campaign offline and applies it to direct mailing.
+It takes a nurturing email campaign offline and applies it to direct mailing.

-A direct mail real estate newsletter (not a postcard) is most suitable if you want to run a monthly real estate mailer nurturing or follow-up campaign.
+A direct mail real estate newsletter (not a postcard) is most suitable for running a monthly real estate mailer nurturing or follow-up campaign.

 We can borrow several ideas from my article “254 Real Estate Content Ideas and Samples.